 Oklahoma State University, Stillwater, OK 1978-1983, 1987-1992

 Major: Management with an emphasis in Organizational Behavior

 Dissertation: Person-Environment Fit on the Dimension of Creativity: Relationships with Strain, Job Satisfaction and Performance.

 Grade Point Average (A=4) All Courses: 4.0

-2002-Present Dean, Graziadio School of Business and Management, Pepperdine
+2002-Present Dean, Graziadio Business School, Pepperdine

 University.
 Provide leadership to a school with approximately 2,000 students on seven campuses, over 30,000 alumni worldwide, yearly

 revenues of nearly $60 million, an annual operating budget of approximately $35 million, and a $33 million endowment.